-For example, the natural fats in many whole foods go rancid within a few days, so removing them and replacing them with cheap, stable trans fats can extend shelf life by months.
+The natural fats in many whole foods go rancid within a few days, so removing them and replacing them with cheap, stable (but unhealthy) trans fats can extend shelf life by months.

 Artificial additives are often also used to extend the shelf life of food products.

 • Potato chips – potatoes are peeled, sliced thinly, deep fried, then seasoned.

 • French fries – potatoes are peeled, cut, blanched, sugar augmented, dried, partially fried, frozen and packaged.
 Later, they are deep fried or baked again by the consumer.
 There are some reports that the partial cooking process is linked to higher risk of cancer.

 • White bread – whole wheat grain is de-husked, milled and bleached to make flour, then mixed with other ingredients, including sugar, salt and preservatives to prevent mould, then baked.

 • Orange juice – whole oranges are peeled, juiced, strained, then cold stored.
 Some juices are made from concentrates/reconstituted juice.
 Concentrate is a juice with some water (and vitamins) removed by pasteurization and evaporation under vacuum and heat.
 Reconstituted juice means water is added to this concentrate.
 Sometimes, additives are included.

 • Crackers – these often have trans fats added to increase their shelf life.
 Trans fats are created when vegetable oils are overheated and the molecular structure of the fat changes.
 Trans fats are linked to serious diseases like heart disease and cancer.